ericcurtin/CurtineIncSw.vim/README.md

 except for the extension or the directory.
   - That is, `foo.c` -> `foo.h` is supported,
   - whereas  `foo.c` -> `bar.h` is not supported.
 * The user opens files from the base of the repository.
+Or the other file is somewhere within the directory of the file you are opening or it's subdirectories.
 * The repository contains both the header and body (implementation) files.

-Based on these assumptions, you don't need to reconfigure when you switch between repositories, provided that the headers and bodies are all in the same repository.
+Based on these assumptions, you should not need to reconfigure when you switch between repositories.

 ## Installation
 Copy `CurtineIncSw.vim` into your ~/.vim/plugin directory.